EnigmaCurry/d.rymcg.tech/traefik/README.md

  * `Do you want to run Traefik as a reverse proxy for an external VPN?` Say yes to this question to configure the wireguard client.

+### Wireguard VPN client

+Consider the use-case for a Traefik as a VPN client:

+ * You have a Docker server on the public internet.
+ * You run Traefik on your public Docker server, with `TRAEFIK_VPN_ENABLED=true`, (this Traefik server can *only* be accessed from the private wireguard network)
+ * You have an office LAN with multiple clients, all behind an office router firewall, they would all like to access your private Traefik instance, but they can't access it withut a VPN client, and its too cumbersome to install the client on all the office computers.
+ * So, you configure a small computer in the office (eg. raspberry pi) as the only computer that needs to connect to the VPN.
+ * Traefik runs in the wireguard client configuration, with `TRAEFIK_VPN_CLIENT_ENABLED=true` and forwards all requests it receives from the local LAN over to the private Traefik instance on the VPN.
+ * All the office workers can now access the private VPN services with no authorization, but only from the secure office network.

+To configure Traefik as a VPN client, run `make config`:

+ * You can run the wireguard client or the server, but not both at the same time.
+When you are asked `Do you want to run Traefik exclusively inside a VPN?` answer **N**.
+When you are asked `Do you want to run Traefik as a reverse proxy for an external VPN?` answer **Y**.

+ * When asked `Enter the list of VPN service names that the client should reverse proxy`, you should enter a list of the names all of the private services you want to forward.
+For example, if you want to forward the `whoami` and the `piwigo` services, you would answer `whoami,piwigo`

+Once reconfigured, run `make install` and the configuration will be regenerated, creating a new router and middleware to accomplish the forwarding.